 Question: What did Jacob see in Naphtali's future?
-This refers to the Genousar valley (in the province of Naphtali), which is quick to ripen its fruit as a deer is swift to run, and upon which one delivers words of thanks and praises יהוה.
-Another meaning is that Jacob prophesied on the war with Sisra (Judges chapter 4), in which victory was achieved through 10,000 swift warriors from the tribe of Naphtali; "Who delivers words of beauty", refers to the song of Deborah (from the tribe of Naphtali, sung to celebrate that victory).
-(Chumash)
+This refers to the Genousar valley (in the province of Naphtali), which is quick to ripen its fruit as swift as "a doe set free" to run, and upon which one delivers words of thanks and praises יהוה.
+Another meaning is that Jacob prophesied on the war with Sisra when the men of Naphtali were swift to answer the call of Deborah the judge.
+And called Barak אַה Zebulun אַמה and Naphtali to Kedesh; and he went up with ten thousand men at his feet: and Deborah went up with him.
+Judges 4:10; "uses beautiful words" alludes to the song of triumph sung by Deborah and General Barak after the victory against the Canaanites.
+When they returned from battle, they brought with them beautiful words.
+Then sang Deborah and Barak the son of Abinoam on that day, saying, Praise you יהוה for the avenging of Israel, when the people willingly offered themselves.
+(Judges 5:1-2) Chumash

-22 Joseph is a fruitful vine, even a fruitful vine by a well; whose branches run over the wall: 23 The archers have attacked him fiercely and shot at him and hated him.
+Genesis 49:22 Joseph is a fruitful vine, even a fruitful vine by a well; whose branches run over the wall: 23 The archers have attacked him fiercely and shot at him and hated him.
+C-MATS

 Question: How did Joseph prevail over "the archers"?
 Joseph rose to prominence despite the hatred he suffered.
-People with arrow-like tongues (his brothers and Potiphar's wife) dealt bitterly with Joseph, but by the grace of הוהי he rose to prominence despite them.
-(Chumash)
+People with arrow-like tongues (his brothers and Potiphar's wife) dealt bitterly with Joseph, but by the grace of ההה he rose to prominence despite them.
+Chumash

-24 But his bow remained in strength (taut, ready and faithful) and his arms were made strong by the hands of the Mighty Elohim of Jacob, from there is the Shepherd, the Stone of Israel.
+Genesis 49:24 But his bow remained in strength (taut, ready and faithful) and his arms were made strong by the hands of the Mighty Elohim of Jacob, from there is the Shepherd, the Stone of Israel.
+C-MATS

 Question: Who is the shepherd?
 Joseph became the shepherd who provided food for the stone of Israel-the foundation-Jacob.
-(Chumash)
+Chumash

-25 Even the El (G-d) of your father, who will help you; and by the Shaddai (Almighty), who will bless you with blessings from the heavens above, blessings from the deep that lies under (below), blessings of the breasts and of the womb: 26 The blessings of your father have prevailed above than the blessings of my ancestors extending to the endless bounds of the everlasting hills: they will be on the head of Joseph and on the crown (brow) of the head of him that was separate from his brothers.
+Genesis 49:25 Even the El (G-d) of your father, who will help you; and by the Shaddai (Almighty), who will bless you with blessings from the heavens above, blessings from the deep that lies under (below), blessings of the breasts and of the womb: 26 The blessings of your father have prevailed above than the blessings of my ancestors extending to the endless bounds of the everlasting hills: they will be on the head of Joseph and on the crown (brow) of the head of him that was separate from his brothers.
 C-MATS

-27 Benjamin will be as a ravenous wolf: in the morning he will devour the prey and at night he will divide the spoil.
+Genesis 49:27 Benjamin will be as a ravenous wolf: in the morning he will devour the prey and at night he will divide the spoil.
 C-MATS

 Question: What was Jacob seeing in the future for Benjamin?
-This is a reference to Mordechai and Esther (who were of the tribe of Benjamin) who divided the spoils of Haman, as it is written: "On that day, King Achashverosh gave Queen Esther the house of Haman" (Esther 8:1).
-(Chumash)
+This is a reference to Mordechai and Esther (who were of the tribe of Benjamin) who divided the spoils of Haman, as it is written: "On that day did give the King Ahasuerus to Esther the queen the house of Haman the Jews enemy."
+Esther 8:1 Chumash

-28 All these are the twelve tribes of Israel: וְזֹאֵת and this is what their father spoke to them and blessed אתם them; he blessed אתם them every one according to his own blessing.
+Genesis 49:28 All these are the twelve tribes of Israel: מְּלֵּם and this is what their father spoke to them and blessed אֹרֶם them; he blessed אֹרָם them every one according to his own blessing.
 C-MATS